awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.SaveIntoS3.md

 + s3\-us\-west\-2://bucket/prefix\.part\_00001
 + s3\-us\-west\-2://bucket/prefix\.part\_00002

-## Creating a Manifest to List Data Files<a name="AuroraMySQL.Integrating.SaveIntoS3.Manifest"></a>
+## Creating a manifest to list data files<a name="AuroraMySQL.Integrating.SaveIntoS3.Manifest"></a>

 You can use the `SELECT INTO OUTFILE S3` statement with the `MANIFEST ON` option to create a manifest file in JSON format that lists the text files created by the statement\.
 The `LOAD DATA FROM S3` statement can use the manifest file to load the data files back into an Aurora MySQL DB cluster\.
-For more information about using a manifest to load data files from Amazon S3 into an Aurora MySQL DB cluster, see [Using a Manifest to Specify Data Files to Load](AuroraMySQL.Integrating.LoadFromS3.md#AuroraMySQL.Integrating.LoadFromS3.Manifest)\.
+For more information about using a manifest to load data files from Amazon S3 into an Aurora MySQL DB cluster, see [Using a manifest to specify data files to load](AuroraMySQL.Integrating.LoadFromS3.md#AuroraMySQL.Integrating.LoadFromS3.Manifest)\.

 The data files included in the manifest created by the `SELECT INTO OUTFILE S3` statement are listed in the order that they're created by the statement\.
 For example, suppose that a `SELECT INTO OUTFILE S3` statement specified `s3-us-west-2://bucket/prefix` as the path in which to store data files and creates three data files and a manifest file\.
 The specified Amazon S3 bucket contains a manifest file named `s3-us-west-2://bucket/prefix.manifest`, that contains the following information\.